chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

     0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0;       0.2;           0;           0;           0;            0;            0;            0;
     1.0; 2.0; 3.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0;       0.2;           0;           0;           0;            0;            0;            0;

 Each line is associated with a particle and gives it its properties.
 The ``fem_force`` and ``fem_torque`` properties are useful for the CFD-DEM solver.
-The main advantage of using the ``from_file`` method over the ``list`` method is that the number of inserted particles in not limited to the number of character accepted on a single line a the parameter file.
+The main advantage of using the ``file`` method over the ``list`` method is that the number of inserted particles in not limited to the number of character accepted on a single line a the parameter file.